 Leeds is the UK's third largest city.
 Its origins date back to the 5th Century.
 Leeds is home to the largest legal centre outside of London.
 There are 50,000 students at three universities in the city.
 This brings a welcome cultural diversity to the city.
 Leeds is a renowned shopping hotspot.
 Victoria Quarter is the trendy hub of Leeds designer shopping.
 Harvey Nichols, John Lewis and a wealth of designer brands are close by.
-Leeds has some of the finest restaurants in the north west.
-The hotels and restaurants follow the traditions of afternoon tea.
+The city has some of the finest restaurants in the north west.
+The hotels and restaurants follow the traditions of afternoon tea indulgence.
 Scones, tea cakes and finger sandwiches anyone?

 Malmaison Leeds on Swinegate resides in the conversion of the Leeds City Tramways Office.
 The hotel overlooks the River Aire and serves great food for those on a shopping spree!
 The Skylounge at the DoubleTree Hilton offers some of the best views and signs of Leeds.
 Enjoy a glass of bubbly with tea and look out over the city.